PuaYongHao/csv-search/README.md

 npm install
 ```

-3. Create a `.env` file in the `frontend` directory and add the following:
+3. Create a `.env` file in the `frontend` directory and add the following variables:

 ```
 VITE_PORT=9900